Rose (Rosa spp.) and hybrids-Virus Diseases

 See:

-Cause Several virus or virus-like diseases have been reported on the West Coast including rose mosaic, rose rosette virus, rose spring dwarf-associated virus, rose leaf curl virus, and rose yellow mosaic virus.
-Rose mosaic is the most common virus disease.
+Cause There are at least 33 viruses and 5 virus-like diseases that occur on rose.
+Several have been reported on the West Coast including rose mosaic, rose rosette virus, rose spring dwarf-associated virus, rose leaf curl virus, and rose yellow mosaic virus.
+Rose mosaic is the most common virus disease with prunus necrotic ringspot virus (PNRSV) and apple mosaic virus found most frequently in samples sent to the OSU Plant Clinic.
 All are easily transmitted through vegetative propagation techniques.

 Rose rosette virus, transmitted by the eriophyoid mite, was used as a biocontrol for troublesome wild hedges of Rosa multiflora in the Midwest.
 It is now widespread east of the Rocky Mountains and has been found in California.
 Rarely found as a diagnosis in the PNW.
 All cultivated roses (shrub type, hybrid tea, floribunda, grandiflora and miniature roses) are thought to be susceptible to the disease.
 The 'Knock Out' rose cultivars are susceptible to rose rosette but just as much as other types.